22 French Activities for Students of All Levels to Liven Up Your Lessons

 - Choose a text that explains how to change your keyboard language.
 (This site has a very clear explanation.)
 Print it on a solid card.

 - Cut up your chosen text just like the pieces of a puzzle so that all the sentences are jumbled.

 - Repeat the above two steps for the text that explains how to recreate the actual accents.
 (Here is a great explanation.)
 Print on a solid card and cut it up.
-If you wish your students to do this entire exercise in French, there’s an explanation in French here.

 - Each member of each group then teams up with a member of a different group and they teach the other what they have learned, e.g., a student who knows how to change the keyboard language teaches a student who knows how to do the accents.